litlabproductions/Roost/README.md

 `ArrayMixer` has its own [ESLint specifications](.eslint.yml) and they need to be followed.

-Thank you for reading this.
+Thanks for reading.

-Give this repo a star and/or share it with your friends.
+If you learned somthing give this repo a star and/or share it with your friends

+Thank you for your support,

+:fire::rocket:
+David Guido
+Lit Lab Productions

+***